demodude4u/Factorio-FBSR/FactorioBlueprintStringRenderer/fbsr-cli-help.md

 ## `build` — Build all steps

 ```
-Usage:   build [-f] [-fa] [-fd] (<PROFILE>... | -a)
+Usage:   build [-f] [-force-assets] [-force-dump] (<PROFILE>... | -a)
 Build all steps
       <PROFILE>...
 Name of the profile
   -a, -all            Apply to all profiles
-  -f, -force               Force regeneration of all steps, even if they
+  -f, -force          Force regeneration of all steps, even if they already
-                             already exist
+                        exist
-      -fa, -force-assets   Force regeneration of assets
+      -force-assets   Force regeneration of assets
-      -fd, -force-dump     Force regeneration of factorio dump
+      -force-dump     Force regeneration of factorio dump

 ```
 ## `build-download` — Download mods